OpenDSA/OpenDSA/RST/en/FormalLang/DFA.rst

 ----------------------------------

 We start with the simplest of our machines:
+The :term:`Deterministic Finite Automata` (:term:`DFA`),
-The Deterministic Finite Automata (DFA), also called the Deterministic Finite Acceptor.
+also called the Deterministic Finite Acceptor.
 This machine can process an input string (shown on a tape) from left to right.
 There is a control unit (with states), behavior defined for what to do